ffmpegwasm/ffmpeg.wasm/README.md

 > See the [Todos](#todos) chapter for more plans

-- v0.12 is fully compatible with ffmpegwasm, but updates emsdk to the latest and fixes some bugs
+- v0.12 is fully compatible with ffmpegwasm v0.11.x, but updates emsdk to the latest and fixes some bugs
 - Since v0.13, I will start refactoring with a modern toolchain (Typescript, vite, etc), **which will bring some breaking changes**.
   **Therefore, it is strongly recommended that you ensure that you use `~0.12.0` when installing to ensure compatibility!**